 It enables data-driven marketers to identify future risks and opportunities and thus to make the most effective decisions.

-Predictive analytics allows you to understand consumer behaviors and trends, predict future changes, plan marketing campaigns accordingly, and gain competitive advantages.
+Predictive analytics allows you to understand consumer behaviors and trends, predict future changes, create marketing strategies accordingly, and gain competitive advantages.

 It is a roadmap to better marketing and better business.